department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/product/README.md

 Full list of [OKRS](./OKRS.md) and full project description in the [README](../README.md)

-- Create a mobile friendly, accessible claims submission tool on va.gov for a fully authenticated user
+- Create a mobile friendly, accessible BT claims submission tool on va.gov for a fully authenticated user
 - Create an integration with the BTSSS system and the Vets-api that can be leveraged for various products on the va.gov ecosystem

 ## Team Breakdowns and Key Personal